RedHatInsights/insights-core/CONTRIBUTING.md

        git checkout -b your-topic

 3. Make contributions on the topic branch.
+This project uses the [DCO](https://developercertificate.org/) to manage contributions.
+Commits must be signed by you in order to be accepted.
+To sign a commit simply add `-s` to the commit command.

+       git commit -s

-Push them to your fork (creating a remote topic branch on your fork)
+   Push commits to your fork (creating a remote topic branch on your fork)

        git push